whyrsm/whyrsm/README.md

 I started as a full-stack developer, spent 5 years leading product and engineering teams in fintech, and recently came back to hands-on engineering.
 The trigger?
 AI coding agents changed everything about what a single builder can ship.

-In the last 6 months, I've built and shipped 4 production systems through [Kav & Co](https://kav.co.id).
+In the last 6 months, I've built and shipped 4 production systems through my solo agency [Kav & Co](https://kav.co.id).
 Next.js, Express, Bun, PostgreSQL, n8n.
 Real businesses, real problems:

-- **Custom ERP for a garment manufacturer** - replaced spreadsheet chaos with structured workflows.
-Everyone sees the same truth now.

-- **POS + accounting dashboard for a wholesale distributor** - synced sales, stock levels, and branch performance into one system.

-- **Enrollment system for a school** - registration, assessment, payment, and notifications.
-End-to-end, replacing paper and phone calls.

-- **LMS for a mentoring organisation** - attendance, courses, and mentor notes.
+- **Garment Manufacturing ERP** - used by **80 staff** across sales, marketing, production, and purchasing to manage hundreds of projects simultaneously.
+Replaced spreadsheet chaos with unified order tracking and automated accounting sync.

+- **LMS & Mentoring Platform** - serving **1,300 users** across multiple regions in Indonesia.
+Assessment engine, course management, attendance tracking.
 Built to scale without adding headcount.

+- **Education Management Platform** - core operational system used daily by academic, operations, and HR teams to run the business.
+Consolidated paper attendance, spreadsheet scheduling, and siloed records into one platform.

+- **Student Enrollment System** - primary admissions tool for staff and a parent-facing portal for prospective students.
+End-to-end pipeline from registration to enrollment, with WhatsApp notifications and automated PDF generation.

 These aren't side projects.
 They're deployed, used daily, and reduced operational costs over 40% for clients.
+More details on the [portfolio](https://kav.co.id/portfolio).

 I think about architecture, write maintainable code, and build systems that can be handed off to engineering teams.
 AI accelerates the work, but the technical decisions are mine.

 ---

-## Stack
+## Favorite Stack

-**Languages:** TypeScript, JavaScript, Python, PHP/Laravel

-**Frameworks:** Next.js, Express, Bun, Vite, VueJS

-**AI & Automation:** Claude Code (Sonnet/Opus), n8n workflow automation, AI agent development

-**Databases:** PostgreSQL, MySQL

-**Infra:** AWS, GCP, Docker, Railway
+NestJS, Next.js, Express.js, PostgreSQL.
+Railway for infra.
+I'd rather solve problems than configure CI/CD.

+AI coding with Cursor, Kiro, Antigravity, Claude Code, juggling tools for cost efficiency 😁

+My favorite LLM: Sonnet 4.5, Opus 4.5, Gemini 3.
+At least for now.

-I also use WAHA for WhatsApp bots and automation work.
+I also use n8n and WAHA for WhatsApp bots and automation work.

----

-## Current Roles

-**[Kav & Co](https://kav.co.id)** - Building AI-powered products and automation systems for SMEs and education clients.

 ---